bocaj111004/Scripts/README.md

-# The full collection of scripts I have made for the community
+# Some scripts I made lol